 FSCI 4020U Interdisciplinary Topics in Forensic Science.
 This course will investigate advanced interdisciplinary topics in forensic science including forensic anthropology, entomology, decomposition, archaeology, and other taphonomic agents.
 Students will gain an understanding of the effect of environmental variables on the process of decomposition and will conduct a search and recovery of decomposed remains.
-Additionally, students will collect and analyse entomological, anthropological and environmental evidence for correlation with the decomposition process.
+Additionally, students will collect and analyze entomological, anthropological and environmental evidence for correlation with the decomposition process.
 At the completion of the course, students should have a greater understanding of the interdisciplinary nature of forensic investigations and the multitude of disciplines available to investigators when decomposed or skeletal remains are involved.
 3 cr, 3 lec, 4 lab.
 This course may be offered in a hybrid format with 1.5 hours of lectures and 1.5 hours online lectures and self-learning material.
 Prerequisites: FSCI 3020U or FSCI 3120U, FSCI 3030U, FSCI 3040U and enrolment in fourth year of the Forensic Science program.

 FSCI 4030U Forensic Drug Chemistry and Toxicology.
-This course will provide an introduction to forensic drug chemistry and toxicology that builds from information and skills acquired from prerequisite courses that include forensic chemistry (FSCI3040U), forensic biology (FSCI3020U), and principles of pharmacology (BIOL3020U).
+This course will provide an introduction to forensic drug chemistry and toxicology that builds from information and skills acquired from prerequisite courses that include Forensic Chemistry (FSCI 3040U), Forensic Biology (FSCI 3120U), and Principles of Pharmacology (BIOL 3020U).
 The course will compare the roles of the forensic drug chemist and toxicologist, including the analysis of drug samples and drugs/metabolites in biological samples.
 Students will be exposed throughout the course to critical thinking that may be required in potential forensic drug chemistry and toxicology case scenarios.
 The lecture portion of the course will be provided in four parts.
 Principles of forensic drug chemistry and forensic toxicology will be covered first.
 Next will be general analytical considerations.
-The third part will be selected analyte drug classes that include alcohol and other volatiles, amphetamines, cocaine, cannabinoids, GHB, LSD, PCP and psilocvbin, and selected therapeutic drug classes that include sedatives, hypnotics, antidepressants, antipsychotics, analgesics, anaesthetics, antihistamines, and anticonvulsants.
+The third part will be selected analyte drug classes that include alcohol and other volatiles, amphetamines, cocaine, cannabinoids, GHB, LSD, PCP and psilocybin, and selected therapeutic drug classes that include sedatives, hypnotics, antidepressants, antipsychotics, analgesics, anaesthetics, antihistamines, and anticonvulsants.
 Finally, student presentations will involve current area(s) of forensic interest/application for an assigned drug.
 3 cr, 3 lec, 4 lab (weekly).
 Prerequisites: FSCI 3020U or FSCI 3120U, FSCI 3040U and enrolment in fourth year of the Forensic Science program.

 FSCI 4040U Fire Investigation.
 This course explores the dynamics and theory of fire behavior during fire, arson and explosion investigations.
 Topics include origin and cause determination, evidence sampling, accelerant detection and analysis, major case management, as well as scene documentation and diagramming.
-Emphasis will be placed on the various collection methods such as solvent extraction, headspace extraction and adsorption extraction used to analyse fire accelerants and ignitable liquid residues.
+Emphasis will be placed on the various collection methods such as solvent extraction, headspace extraction and adsorption extraction used to analyze fire accelerants and ignitable liquid residues.
 Chromatographic techniques used for the detection of accelerants will be studied in detail.
 Students will also learn the importance and practice of trial preparation and expert witness testimony.
 Curriculum will be taught through a combination of lectures, case studies, videos and practical laboratories.
 3 cr, 4 lab (biweekly).
 Prerequisites: FSCI 3040U and enrolment in fourth year of the Forensic Science program.

 FSCI 4050U Law for Forensic Scientists.
 This course explores aspects of criminal law, with the goal of understanding forensic science within a legal context.
 Topics include: structure of the courts system and the criminal procedures used in it, roles of the forensic scientist in criminal procedures, rules of evidence, role of expert witness.
 3 cr, 3 lec.
+This course may be offered in a hybrid format with 1.5 hours of lectures and 1.5 hours of online lectures and self-learning material.
 Prerequisites: FSCI 2010U or FSCI 2020U.